We can all read and write. But you want to know how to become a writer.

-Spelling accuracy and correct grammar usage are vital, as errors cannot be excused in any form of professional writing.
+Spelling accuracy and correct grammar usage are vital.
+You cannot excuse basic errors and typos in any form of professional writing.

 While it is not perfect by any means, it’s a start and moderately helpful.
-But always turn off auto-correct as it can make more errors than it corrects.
+But always turn off auto-correct because it can make more errors than it corrects.

-For much better and far more accurate analysis and results, many writers, including myself, use a dedicated online grammar and spelling checker.
+For much better and more accurate analysis and results, many writers, including myself, use a dedicated online grammar and spelling checker.

-It depends on what, when and how you want to write.
+It depends on what, when, and how you want to write.

 Books and ebooks

 If you have your heart set on writing fiction to become an author as your dream job, you might need to consider self-publishing.